FourierTransformer/LuaComplete-Sublime/README.md

     // Port to use for the lua-complete client and server "port": 24548,

     // enable/disable toggle. it is enabled by default
-    // you would set it to false to turn off LuaComplete
+    // set it to false to turn off LuaComplete
+    // and restart Sublime Text for it to take effect
-    // "enabled": false,
+    // "enabled": true,
-    // NOTE: it can also be toggled via the command palette
+    // NOTE: it can also be enabled/disabled via the command palette
-    // but will only apply until Sublime Text reboots
+    // but will only stick until the next Sublime Text reboot

     // additional include location
     // by default lua-complete will search lua's regular